OUIsolutions/BearSslSingle-Unit/README.md

  gcc main.c BearSSL.o
  ```

+## Main Differences
+- a lot of functions and structures were renamed to avoid namespaces conflicts you can check in
+**patchs** dir
+- some cast were added to make code valid in C++ and C
+- The flag **BR_ENABLE_INTRINSICS** its set to 1 by default to allow single unit compilation

 ## Micro Client Example
 just for testing , you have in **micro_client_sample** a micro https client example, put the